-Microfinance loans with soaring interest rates have been left the community in Batticaloa trapped in a cycle of debt, reports The Hindu.
+Microfinance loans with soaring interest rates have left the community in Batticaloa trapped in a cycle of debt, reports The Hindu.

 In a piece entitled “Getting sucked into a quicksand of debt”, villagers in the Eastern town described how microfinance loans have left many trapped.